stm32-rs/stm32f1xx-hal/README.md

 ![blue pill pinout](BluePillPinout.jpg "opt title")

-You will also need an [stlink](https://www.adafruit.com/product/2548) for programming and debugging.
-(There are many different versions of this out there, most of them _should_ work)
+You will also need a debug probe, for example an [stlink v3 mini](https://www.adafruit.com/product/2548) for programming and debugging.
+(There are many different stlinks out there, all of them _should_ work fine)

 ### Installing software